FelipePSoares/FelipePSoares/README.md

 - 🖥️ Over 10 years of experience in software development.
 - 🎓 Graduated in systems analysis and development.
 - 🔭 I’m currently working on [EconoFlow](https://github.com/FelipePSoares/EconoFlow) for help people to take care of their money.
-- 🌱 I’m currently creating content in a [newsletter](https://www.linkedin.com/newsletters/7298312698847531012/) and [youtube channel](https://www.youtube.com/@FelipePiresSoares) to help people to learn how to organize their finance.

 ## ⭐ GitHub Stats
 <a href="https://github.com/FelipePSoares">